 - Take photos and send them to your local and diocesan newspapers, and Columbia magazine.
 Be sure caption information is complete and each individual’s name is spelled correctly.

-- Encourage members and their families to keep seminarian or postulant in their prayers; make personal visits to them; and send communications throughout the year – i.e. birthday, Christmas, Easter greetings.
+- Encourage members and their families to keep the seminarian or postulant in their prayers.

-- Invite seminarian or postulant to all council activities and include in mailing of newsletter or other communications.
+- Include them in mailing of newsletter or other communications.

-- Invite seminarians or postulants to make a presentation to the council, parish, and/or parish youth groups on what it means to prepare for priesthood or religious life.
+- Invite them to make a presentation to the council, parish, and/or parish youth groups on what it means to prepare for priesthood or religious life.

 - Make sure to offer congratulations and support to your seminarian or postulant on their ordination.

-In addition to supporting seminarians and postulants through the Order’s RSVP Program, councils, assemblies and circles are encouraged to conduct programs and activities that promote vocations to the priesthood and religious life.
+In addition to supporting seminarians and postulants through RSVP, councils, assemblies and circles are encouraged to conduct programs and activities that promote vocations to the priesthood and religious life.

 The following vocations materials are available from the Supreme Council.

-To order audiovisual productions, please contact the Supreme Council Department of Fraternal Services or order online.
+To order audiovisual productions, please contact the Supreme Council Department of Fraternal Mission or order online.